Optimal order placement in limit order markets: Numerical results

 This example demonstrates how an optimal order allocation shifts from limit orders to market orders as a trader's aversion to execution risk (represented by $\lambda_u,\lambda_o$) increases.
 We also notice that an order allocation depends on $VOL_{BATS}$ - since trading volume is positively autocorrelated in time, a ``high" reading of volume in the previous minute predicts a higher volume in the next minute, making a limit order execution more likely on the BATS Z exchange.
 Therefore the numerical solution places more limit orders there.
+Interestingly, the optimal allocation puts limit orders on both NASDAQ and BATS Z when $VOL_{BATS}$ is ``medium", but when it is ``high" almost no orders are placed on NASDAQ because a BATS execution is already quite likely.